SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ~~~~~~~~~~~~~~~~~

 Swift concurrency uses a cooperative cancellation model.
-Each task checks whether it has been cancelled
+Each task checks whether it has been canceled
 at the appropriate points in its execution,
 and responds to cancellation in whatever way is appropriate.
 Depending on the work you're doing,
-that usually means doing one of the following:
+that usually means one of the following:

 - Throwing an error like ``CancellationError``
 - Returning ``nil`` or an empty collection
-- Returning the work that has already been finished
+- Returning the partially completed work

 To check for cancellation,
 either call ``Task.checkCancellation()``